fanfly/old-notes/probability/README.md

 Probability
 ===

-This study note is based on the textbook *A First Course in Probability, 9th Edition, by Sheldon Ross*.
+This [study note](probability.pdf) is based on the textbook *A First Course in Probability* (9th edition) written by Sheldon Ross.

 ## Table of Contents
 * Axioms of Probability
   * Sample Space and Events
+  * Axioms of Probability
   * Sample Spaces with Equally Likely Outcomes
 * Conditional Probability and Independence
   * Conditional Probability